 For a business to succeed, it needs to constantly adjust in accordance with the marketplace, doubling down on what works and eliminating what doesn't.

 As we prepare to enter a new year, these five best practices for small businesses are important to keep in mind.
 If your business already has them covered, it never hurts to do a check-up.
 If you find any of them lacking, however, it might be time to develop a plan to address the gaps.

-1. Update your technology and cybersecurity.
+1. Update software and secure networks.

 "Patching is probably also the primary cause of most penetration that happens to IT administrators' environments.
 The industry numbers point to vulnerabilities as the root cause of infections, spanning from 65 to 92 percent of the compromise sources," said Morten Kjaersgaard, CEO of Heimdal Security, said on the company's blog.
-"If you spend more than one week – or even one day – getting up to date with your software, you might as well not update it at all.
-Cybercriminals … [can] implement exploits in less than 24 hours, so that's what we have to keep up with as users."
-[See our small business cybersecurity guide to find out more ways to protect yourself.]

 2. Unify your branding and marketing efforts.

 In the modern digital environment, there are many channels through which businesses reach their audience.
 It's critical to ensure your brand and marketing efforts are unified and coherent across these channels while remaining optimized to each specific platform.
 Disjointed marketing efforts, or those that focus heavily on one channel while neglecting others, are destined to fail in a hyperconnected world.
 [Want to build a better brand?
 See our guide on defining a truly powerful brand.]

 "The most important thing for small business owners to realize is that a piecemeal approach to marketing is now a death sentence," said Evan Berglund, senior partner at the Gonzberg Agency.